 Remember, these waivers allow members to contract under the terms and conditions of the WGC Independent Production Agreement, as amended by Article 17 (Pension and Health) and the sideletter agreement noted above.
 The provisions of the WGC Independent Production Agreement regarding matters such as separated rights, merchandising, credits, grievance and/or arbitration are different than the provisions contained in the WGA Theatrical and Television Basic Agreement.
 Therefore, writers generally must look to the WGC Independent Production Agreement to determine the rights and monies to which the writer may be entitled and to the WGC to enforce the terms of their agreement.
 Please contact the WGC at 416.979.7907 for clarification.

-If you have any questions about employment with Canadian companies, would like to request a Working Rule #8 waiver form, or would like information on the Guild’s Waiver Committee and their meeting times, please contact Linda Martinez in the Guild’s Executive Offices at 213.782.4646.
+If you have any questions about employment with Canadian companies, would like to request a Working Rule #8 waiver form, or would like information on the Guild’s Waiver Committee and their meeting times, please contact the Guild's Residuals Department at 323.782.4700.